-Robbins, a Democrat, was the representative for North Carolina's 7th congressional district from 1877 to 1879.
+Robbins was the representative for North Carolina’s 7th congressional district and was a Democrat.
+He served from 1877 to 1879.

 From Dec 1873 to Mar 1879, Robbins missed 151 of 1,179 roll call votes, which is 12.8%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 |Dec 1874-Mar 1875||235||43||18.3%||43rd|

 |Dec 1876-Mar 1877||125||11||8.8%||22nd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.